-For the purposes of this glossary, the number of horizontal rows of pixels and vertical columns of pixels on a flat-panel display.
-Modern TV display resolutions include 1280x720, 1920x1080, and 3840x2160.
-Higher resolutions are on their way and have already have appeared in computer displays.
-More specifically:
+For the purposes of this glossary, resolution is the number of horizontal rows and vertical columns of pixels on a flat-panel display.
+Modern TV display resolutions include 1280x720 (HD), 1920x1080 (Full HD), 3840x2160 (4K UHD), and 7680x4320 (8K UHD).

 720p/720i: Resolution of 1280x720 pixels.
 This is also sometimes referred to as HD, Standard HD, or SHD.
 The “p” stands for progressive scanning (each row of pixels is drawn sequentially), and the “i” for interlaced scanning (odd-numbered rows of pixels are drawn first, and then the even-numbered rows are drawn).